-- Build core products that serve the unique needs of all the players in the freight transportation sector—national retail chains, trucking companies, dispatchers, and many more.
+- Build the core freight-management software platform that allows us to serve a variety of players in the freight transportation sector—manufacturers, national retail chains, trucking companies, dispatchers, and more.

-- Take a critical eye to our experiences, and how we can streamline manual workflows.
-We need people willing to iterate and experiment relentlessly, with an irrationally high standard for product quality and a penchant for shipping code
+- Take a critical eye to our design and UX, looking for ways to streamline manual workflows and ship high-quality and intuitive interfaces.
+Software engineers at Transfix iterate and experiment relentlessly, with an irrationally high standard for product quality and a penchant for shipping code.

-- You’ve built products with at least one framework such as React/Redux, Vue, or Angular.
-We use React/Redux currently, but we strive to make the best technology decisions for the job at hand.
+- You’ve built products using at least one framework, such as React/Redux, Vue, or Angular.

-- You love tools, technologies, and frameworks, but are first and foremost pragmatic—you get stuff done with what solves the problem you’re facing.
+- You love tools, technologies, and frameworks, but first and foremost you are pragmatic—you get stuff done with what solves the problem you’re facing.